 INTERVIEW AND PHOTOS BY MARKO SYRJALA AND ARTO LEHTINEN

-When former and current members of various metal bands (Cage, Manowar, Lizzy Borden etc) forms a new band, what is the result?
+When former and current members of various metal bands (Cage, Manowar, Lizzy Borden, etc.) forms a new band, what is the result?
 It is pounding powerful metal with the fast and furious riff with the vocals in the upper register.
 The band is called Death Dealer.
-The five piece went throughout Europe supporting the Metal All Stars.
-Therefore Metal-Rules.com sat down with the whole band before the show to talk about the band, their debut and above all, what the future holds for Death Dealer.
+The five-piece went throughout Europe supporting the Metal All Stars.
+Therefore Metal-Rules.com sat down with the whole group before the show to talk about the band, their debut and, above all, what the future holds for Death Dealer.

 First of all, tell us briefly, what is Death Dealer?

 Ross: What is Death Dealer?
-Well, to me now it’s the new ultimate heavy metal band on this planet.
-I think that we are just onto something great, when I first hooked up with Sean and Stu here, it was just like magic.
-It was really magic; the whole thing just kept rolling downhill like a freaking and gathering steam as we proceeded.
+Well, to me, now it’s the new ultimate heavy metal band on this planet.
+I think that we are just onto something great when I first hooked up with Sean and Stu here, it was just like magic.
+It was magic; the whole thing just kept rolling downhill like a freaking and gathering steam as we proceeded.